AvirukBasak/shsc-lang/docs/LanguageDocs.md

 The following is a documentation of the syntax and behaviour of the language.

-Bitwise operators and logical operator short-circuiting is to be implemented, and thus have not been explicitly mentioned in the documentation below.
+Bitwise operators are yet to be implemented, and thus have not been explicitly mentioned in the documentation below.

 # Language Docs